How to Create Farming Simulator 25 Mods

 • Basics of understanding 3D modeling and simulation

-• How to export your created models to Blender, 3D Max, FBX, or Maya
+• How to export your created mods to Blender, 3D Max, FBX, or Maya

-• Making the best out of existing 3D modeling tools created by the Giants team
+• The best out of existing 3D modeling tools created by the Giants team

-The process of building models on Farming Simulator 25 is expected to be similar to the mods in FS22, and while the new game isn’t out yet, you can get plenty of required information from excellent resources for the existing game.
+The process of creating mods on Farming Simulator 25 is expected to be similar to the mods in FS22, and while the new game isn’t out yet, you can get the required information.
 Here are the modding eBooks, available in three different languages:

-Mods are an incredibly important part of the Farming Simulator series, and people learning how to create FS25 mods will be an important cornerstone of the game’s community.
-With mods, you can make the game experience unique and fit your needs.
-There are plenty of pre-made mods to choose from on any new Farming Simulator game.
-But if you feel like the game is missing something, there’s an excellent opportunity to make something for yourself.
+Mods are an incredibly important part of the Farming Simulator series, and people learning how to create FS25 mods will be an important of the game’s community.
+Many pre-made mods exist on any new Farming Simulator game, but you can make something for yourself if you feel the game is missing.

 10 Powerful Tips When Creating Mods:

-When making your first mods, you more than likely will run into a number of issues repeatedly.
-Think of this article as a checklist you can go over if your mod isn’t performing as well as you think it should.
+When making your first mods, you will likely have some issues.
+Consider these tips as a checklist you can review if your mod isn’t performing as well as you think it should.

 GIANTS Engine supports the very common PNG image format.
-However, PNG images aren’t optimized for use in real-time game graphics, so your mod will load slower and perform more poorly if you use PNG images.
+However, PNG images aren’t optimized for real-time game graphics, so your mod will load slower and perform poorly if you use PNG images.
 The recommended format to use is the DirectDraw Surface (DDS) format.

-When creating mods, make sure that the texture sizes that you use are appropriate for the size of your mod.
+When creating mods, make sure that the texture sizes you use are appropriate for the size of your mod.
 For the sake of argument, say that you create a simple mod with a pebble on the game map.
-That pebble is never going to be more than a handful of pixels on-screen.
-So, using a gigantic 2k texture doesn’t make a lot of sense.
-Use something much smaller so the game engine doesn’t spend a lot of time loading texture data that the player is never going to be able to appreciate.
+That pebble will never be more than a handful of pixels on-screen.
+So, using a gigantic 2k texture doesn’t make much sense.
+Use something much smaller so the game engine doesn’t spend a lot of time loading texture data that the player will never be able to appreciate.

 On the other hand, if your mod is a large tractor, use a suitably sized texture for it.
 A 16×16 pixel texture would look horrible on a model that large.

 Optimizing for performance is full of trade-offs.
 If you have a lot of small textures, then GIANTS Engine spends a lot of time pulling those images from your hard drive and loading them into memory.
-However, you can reduce that load time if you group all of your texture data into a few large images that the engine only has to load once.
+However, you can reduce that load time if you group your texture data into a few large images that the engine only has to load once.
 (The previous two sections help the textures load fast.)
-Consolidating texture data complicates UV unwrapping a bit, but the performance benefits are worth the effort.
+Consolidating texture data complicates UV unwrapping, but the performance benefits are worth the effort.

 The clip distance attributes relate to the virtual cameras in GIANTS Engine.
 They’re used for making objects invisible in the distance.
 You should use values that are as small as possible.
 The values you choose mostly depend on the object’s size, importance, and construction.
 For example, a tractor’s body most likely hides a steering wheel, so the clip distance for the steering wheel can be smaller.

-You may find yourself in a situation where a texture doesn’t appear on a 3D model, or a script doesn’t load, or your mod doesn’t work altogether.
-This problem often is a result of giving your files and assets poor names.
+You may find yourself in a situation where a texture doesn’t appear on a 3D model, a script doesn’t load, or your mod doesn’t work.
+This problem often results from giving your files and assets poor names.
 Generally speaking, avoid using spaces and other special characters such as the ampersand (&) and the “at” symbol (@) in your filenames.
 You should also avoid using characters with diacritical marks like accents and umlauts.

 Stay aware of case-sensitive paths if you want to guarantee that your mod works on every operating system that can run the Farming Simulator.
 In Windows, it doesn’t matter whether a letter in a file path is uppercase or lowercase.
 However, it does matter on most other operating systems, such as Mac OS X and Linux.
 A lowercase f is very different from an uppercase F on those machines.